yedivanseven/CheckerPy/README.md

 ```

 ##### 1.2.5 JustCall
-If you want ot make sure that an (optionally named) object is callable, you
+If you want to make sure that an (optionally named) object is callable, you
 can write:
 ```python
 def cheese_shop(x):